mxmlextrema/docs/src/mxmlextrema.md

 # MXMLExtrema

-MXMLC as part of MXMLExtrema provides an enhanced compiler infrastructure for the Adobe AIR software development kit.
+MXMLC as part of MXMLExtrema provides an enhanced compiler infrastructure for the languages ActionScript 3 and MXML and the CSS3 subset present in Adobe Flex.

-MXMLShare represents a package manager for Adobe AIR and its native extensions.
+## Dependencies

-For contributors, it requires no setup other than the Rust systems language.
+MXMLExtrema depends in the Rust systems language.